 Note: Check with the Transportation Security Administration for the latest air regulations before packing.

 - Advance planning.
-Whether your child needs a passport or visa, apply early – and be sure to fill in the emergency contact section before her or she departs.
+If you need to get your child a passport or visa, apply early – and be sure to fill in the emergency contact section before her or she departs.

 - Back-up printouts.
 Be sure to print out and pack photocopies of your child’s airline tickets, passport and visa.
 Have your child keep these documents with them – but, importantly, separate from the originals.